coolcamster/Negative_Zero/index.md

 throw it out of the proverbial window.
 Then, we take whatever flies in.

 #### Contact Us
   For initial contact, please contact *fuzzymuffin343@gmail.com* for info.
-He will decide whether or not the contact is beneficial.
-Spam will be reported as such and ignored.
-To give suggestions for the game, consider adding an issue on [our repository](https://github.com/Kyllingene/Negative_Zero/issues).
+I will decide whether or not the contact is something to bother the rest about.
+***Spam will be reported as such and ignored.***
+To give suggestions for the game, consider adding an issue on [**our repository**](https://github.com/Kyllingene/Negative_Zero/issues).

 #### Game Info
+  The game is currently in the **brainstorming stage**, and as such has no actual gameplay or mechanics made.
-  This section has not been added.
-When it is, it will be a seperate page.
+When developed, it will be made in [**Unreal Engine**](https://www.unrealengine.com/).